-Impacts our quality of life – for example, difficulty or inability to go to crowded places, drive a car, participate fully in social or work events.
+Impacts your quality of life – for example, difficulty or inability to go to crowded places, drive a car, participate fully in social or work events.

-The somatic psychotherapy counselling approach, addresses these responses and interpretations of fear, that are trapped in our bodies.
+The somatic psychotherapy counselling approach, addresses these responses and interpretations of fear that are trapped in your body.

 “Addictive behaviour arises NOT as a pleasure -seeking strategy, but as a survival strategy